WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

   1.broke down the functions into different files to get better management

   2.add "top_word" function to get the top frequency words for each keyword analysis

+- Updated 5.30.2020, version 1.7:

+  1.added 'twitter_stats.py' files that gives basic twitter statistics in a simple digit form instead of a graph, such as daily tweets numbers and daily unique twitter accounts